Why Does Gymshark Have a Bad Reputation?

 Quick Answer

-2. Customer service and shipping delays during its viral growth phase
+• customer service and shipping delays during rapid growth

-Today, Gymshark has improved its materials, logistics, and inclusivity, making it one of the most recognizable and evolving fitness brands globally.
+Today, Gymshark has improved its materials, logistics systems, and brand positioning.
+It is now considered one of the most recognizable mid-premium fitness apparel brands globally.

 1. Where Gymshark’s Reputation Issues Began